-The Encore boilers come equipped with a flow sensor that sends flow information to the HeatNet control and display's the water flow information in GPMs at the "Local Flow" icon on the touchscreen display.
+The Torus boilers come equipped with a flow sensor that sends flow information to the HeatNet control and display's the water flow information in GPM's at the "Local Flow" icon on the touchscreen display.

-The Local Flow Sensor settings are in the Flow Meter menu.
+The Local Flow Sensor settings are located in the Flow Meter menu.
 Prior to making any adjustments to the "Glycol Mix: %" or the "Flow Prove: GPM", make sure the correct boiler size is chosen in the "Boiler Type" menu, and the defaults are loaded.